-BarTender Print Portal is the web-based application that allows users to print anywhere by accessing the website where Print Portal is hosted.
+BarTender Print Portal is a web-based application that allows users to print anywhere by accessing the website where Print Portal is hosted.
 The application lives in Internet Information Services (IIS) and runs on top of a .NET core.
-This article will help familiarize you with some of the components and how to work with common issues.
+This article will help familiarize you with some of the components and resolve common issues.
 This is by no means an extensive list, but it should help to get you started.
 This guide is meant to help troubleshoot issues on BarTender's side as troubleshooting IIS is a bit out of scope of this article.

-You will also want to have the IIS web management console installed on your system.
+You will also want to have the IIS Web Management console installed on your system.
 You can find this console under Windows Features or Server Features.
-If you have trouble locating the features list, please contact your IT for assistance.
+If you have trouble locating the features list, please contact an IT professional for assistance.

 Components of BarTender Print Portal

 BarTender Print Portal relies on a number of components to operate, including several services that help keep the application upright.
 Here are some of the key services: